zapwizard/radiation_king_radio/README.md

 You can operate the radio with caching always enabled, but it will make the boot up take a very long time.

 ## Pi Pico files:
 The pi_pico_files folder contains the code for the Pi Pico.
-You must have already loaded CircuitPython 7.1.1 or later prior to connecting the Pi Pico to the Pi Zero over USB.
+You must have already loaded CircuitPython prior to connecting the Pi Pico to the Pi Zero over USB.
 The Pi Zero code will automatically copy the files needed to the Pi Pico.
 The Pi Pico will send its serial output to the Pi Zero over USB UART.
 To see USB serial playback otherwise you need to disable the print() command in the code.py files.